Stado1/ArUco-COLMAP-point-cloud-scaling/README.md

 ### Setup 2
-A kitchen with 2 measurement points and a ArUco on the floor and 2 ArUco markers on the wall.
+A kitchen with 2 measurement points and an ArUco on the floor and 2 ArUco markers on the wall.

 <img src="setupKitchen.png" alt="Logo" width="500">